 - 1982 Robert H. Beisswenger Memorial Award (Vanguard Associates Award) by the National Cable Television Association (NCTA)

 - 1958 Microwave Research Institute Fellow, Polytechnic Institute of Brooklyn

 John is committed to bridging the US-China relationship through mutual understanding, dialogue and respect.
 He is a member of the prominent Committee of 100, a national non-partisan organization composed of outstanding American citizens of Chinese descent.
-In 2009, John established the SIÉ CHÉOU-KANG Center for International Security and Diplomacy at the University of Denver’s Joseph Korbel School of International Studies.
+In 2009, John established the SIÉ CHÉOU-KANG Center for International Security and Diplomacy at the University of Denver’s Josef Korbel School of International Studies.
 John continues to support the Chinese Executive Media Management Program, a mini-MBA curriculum, he helped establish in 2000 at the University of Denver’s Daniels College of Business.

 In 2005, John and his wife Anna established the Anna and John J. Sie Foundation.
 The Anna and John J. Sie Foundation supports the sharing of knowledge amongst peoples and cultures throughout the global community, with an emphasis on Down syndrome, education, media, business, and technology.
 The Foundation supports Children’s Hospital Colorado, the University of Colorado, the University of Denver, SIÉ CHÉOU-KANG Center for International Security and Diplomacy, Denver School of Science and Technology, Denver Art Museum and numerous other civic, social and educational institutions.

 In 2008 and 2009 respectively, the Foundation became the founding donor of the Linda Crnic Institute for Down Syndrome and the Global Down Syndrome Foundation.
 The Crnic Institute is the first academic home for research and medical care for people with Down syndrome.
 Its mission is to eradicate the medical and cognitive ill effects associated with the condition.